twoscoops/django-twoscoops-project/README.rst

 * https://github.com/pydanny/cookiecutter-django
 * https://github.com/luzfcb/cookiecutter-django-oauth

-These (and many others) are powered by cookiecutter_, which is an awesome tool by Two Scoops of Django co-author, Audrey Roy.
+These (and many others) are powered by cookiecutter_, which is an awesome tool by Audrey Roy, who happens to be one of the co-authors of Two Scoops of Django.

 .. _cookiecutter: https://github.com/audreyr/cookiecutter